PopovEvgeniy/simpleupxwizard/readme.txt

                                 Simple upx wizard

-                                  Version 0.9.0.1
+                                  Version 0.9.1

                          This software was made by Popov Evgeniy Alekseyevich

-System requirements
+System requirements.

 Windows 2000 or higher for 32-bit systems
 Windows Vista or higher for 64-bit systems

-Program description
+The program description.

 This program is a graphic shell for UPX.

-License
+You can download UPX here: https://upx.github.io
+Put it in the Simple upx wizard directory before the first start.

+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Prepare

-You can download UPX here: https://upx.github.io
-Put the executable file of UPX in the Simple upx wizard directory before the first start.

-About program modification
+The source.code.

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC3 or higher.
+It can be compiled under Lazarus 4.2 or higher.

-Change log
+Version history.

-0.1: Initial version.
+0.1: The initial version.
 0.2: The small changes.
 0.3-0.4: A new option has been added.
 0.5: The small changes.